robbiemcgugan-18/Eventastic-Project/README.txt

 https://www.mapbox.com
 https://pypi.org/project/geopy/

-Help with setting up PythonAnywhere and queues about AJAX Tango with Django Glasgow University Edition Book (URL unavailable as it is a protected source but is available via Moodle)
+Help with setting up PythonAnywhere and queries about AJAX Tango with Django Glasgow University Edition Book (URL unavailable as it is a protected source but is available via Moodle)

 Help with the custom template tags